-Virus cases rise in U.S. heartland, home to anti-mask feelings
+Virus cases rise in US heartland, home to anti-mask feelings

 MISSION, Kan.
 (AP) — It began with devastation in the New York City area, followed by a summertime crisis in the Sun Belt.
 Now the coronavirus is striking cities with much smaller populations in the heartland, often in conservative corners of America where anti-mask sentiment runs high.

-The spread has created new problems at hospitals, schools and colleges in the Midwest and West.
+The spread has created new problems at hospitals, schools and colleges in the Midwest, as well as in parts of the West.

 Wisconsin is averaging more than 2,000 new cases a day over the last week, compared with 675 three weeks earlier.
 Hospitalizations in the state are at the highest level since the outbreak took hold in the U.S. in March.